alexpaul/Quick-Sort/README.md

 Quick sort algorithm in Swift.

 Quick sorting algorithm uses a divide and conquer approach a bit similar to merge sort.
-Given an unsorted array and a partitioning mehtod listed below a pivot is calculated.
-The array is divided.....
+Given an unsorted array and a partitioning method listed below a pivot is calculated.
+The array is divided into two sections and the process is continued on each sub array until the array is sorted.

 ## Partitioning methods